The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against Clover Health Investments, Corp. and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm

-SHAREHOLDER ACTION ALERT The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against Clover Health Investments, Corp. and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm
+SHAREHOLDER ACTION NOTICE The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against Clover Health Investments, Corp. and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm

 The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Clover Health Investments, Corp. f/k/a Social Capital Hedosophia Holdings Corp.
 III (“Clover” or “the Company”) (NASDAQ: CLOV, CLOVW) violations of the federal securities laws.